 - The NB transponder is a bent-pipe transponder and non-inverting.

-- Uplink polarisation is RHCP (right-hand circular polarisation).
+- Uplink polarisation is RHCP (right-hand circular polarization).

-- Downlink polarisation for the NB transponder is V (vertical linear polarisation).
+- Downlink polarisation for the NB transponder is V (vertical linear polarization).

 - Full-Duplex operation is mandatory (you must be able to monitor your own downlink while transmitting!)

 - The Upper Beacon is modulated in 400 bit/s BPSK (similar to the P3-satellites).